genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/index.md

 ---
-title: 'Fuse - early access'
+title: 'GPALX - early access'
-sidebar_label: 'Fuse - early access'
+sidebar_label: 'GPALX - early access'
 sidebar_position: 1
 id: 'intro'
 ---

-Fuse is a full-stack low-code language for building applications.
+GPALX is a full-stack low-code language for building applications.
 By writing up to 75% less code than previous Genesis versions, you can deliver productive solutions quicker than ever.

-Fuse allows you to:
+GPALX allows you to:
 - model complex data objects with clear type definitions
 - view large sets of data in one or more grids with customisable cells for more complex fields
 - create single or multiple page views of data to help make that data more digestible